This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can a male and female ball python be kept together?

-They can breed unintentionally, causing stress and health risks.
+They’ll likely breed prematurely, causing stress and health risks.

 Can you have two ball pythons together?

-You shouldn’t house two ball pythons together because they’re solitary creatures.
+You shouldn’t house male and female ball pythons together.

 What size tank for 2 ball pythons?